medialab/minet/docs/cli.md

   --status-column STATUS_COLUMN
                                 Name of the CSV column containing HTTP status.
                                 Defaults to `http_status`.
+  -u, --unordered               Whether to allow the result to be written in an
+                                arbitrary order dependent on the multiprocessing
+                                scheduling.
+Can improve performance.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.